shopware/local-mercure-sample/README.md

 # Local Mercure Example with Docker
 ## Introduction
 This is the local mercure example with docker.
-It is enabled the anonymous mode, will allow all the origins, so it's only for development.

 ## How to run
 Just run this: